Welcome!

 My name is Nia.

-I am a Lancashire-based multidisciplinary artist and
+I am a Lancashire-based multidisciplinary artist and facilitator, working with organisations and community groups to explore connection and creativity.

-the positive impact of art on wellbeing, but the pressure to be ‘good’ at art is often a barrier to engaging in these activities.
+I believe in the significance of small gestures of kindness and strive to bring this into my work, creating a space to relax and experiment.
+There is clear evidence of the positive impact of art on wellbeing, but the pressure to be ‘good’ at art is often a barrier to engaging in these activities.
 My workshops are an opportunity to try new techniques or re-discover old interests, without the pressure of a perfect end product.

 I have a background in mental health, having worked with charities to deliver Cognitive Behavioural Therapy based interventions both locally and virtually across the country.
 I have found that creating art together often facilitates conversations, allowing people to share their experiences and build understanding.
 I am a natural listener, I love hearing people’s stories and empowering them to reach towards their goals.